-- All applications on a secure node will comply with ATNA requirements, regardless of whether they are IHE Actors or not.
-They apply to all IT assisted activities that directly create, access, update, and delete PHI, not only those specified by IHE and performed by IHE actors. - 320 • IHE addresses only those security requirements related to systems within the scope of IHE healthcare applications.
-It does not address other security requirements such as defending against network attacks, virus infection, etc. The principal objective of the Audit Trail mechanism is to track data access to PHI, not IHE transactions. - Mobile equipment can participate in the Audit Trail and Node Authentication Integration Profile, but special issues related to mobile equipment are not explicitly addressed in this profile. - ATNA assumes that physical access control, personnel policies and other organizational security considerations necessary to make an enterprise compliant with security and privacy regulations are in place. - 330 The ATNA Profile also defines optional capabilities to retrieve messages stored in an Audit Record Repository (ARR) using the Audit Consumer and transactions: - 1.
-[ITI-81] Retrieve ATNA Audit Event is a transaction that enables an Audit Consumer to retrieve ATNA Audit Events stored within a target Audit Record Repository.
+The ATNA Profile also defines optional capabilities to retrieve messages stored in an Audit Record Repository (ARR) using the Audit Consumer and transactions:

+- 1. [ITI-81] Retrieve ATNA Audit Event is a transaction that enables an Audit Consumer to retrieve ATNA Audit Events stored within a target Audit Record Repository.
 This transaction is based on a FHIR RESTful search operation on AuditEvent resources. - 2.
 [ITI-82] Retrieve Syslog Event is a transaction that enables an Audit Consumer to search syslog messages stored in an Audit Record Repository.
 This transaction is defined as a RESTful operation.
-The search parameters are based on syslog metadata. - 340 Note that ATNA Audit Events are syslog events, so the transaction [ITI-82] Retrieve Syslog Event enables retrieval of ATNA events based on syslog metadata values.
+The search parameters are based on syslog metadata. - 3.
+Note that ATNA Audit Events are syslog events, so the transaction [ITI-82] Retrieve Syslog Event enables retrieval of ATNA events based on syslog metadata values.

 Editor: Update Figure 9.4-1.
 Note that in the figure below, the existing actors and transactions are shown in dashed lines.
-The Figure should be updated by adding the actors and transactions in solid lines.
+The figure should be updated by adding the actors and transactions in solid lines.